Logiqx/gps-details/docs/articles/5-doppler/README.md

 For now, I'll give just two tips:

 1. When downloading or exporting sessions from a sports watch, be sure to choose a file format that includes the doppler-derived speeds.
 Dedicated speedsailing devices use proprietary file formats such as SBN, SBP, OAO, UBX, GPY which all include the Doppler-derived speeds.
 Sports watches from the like of COROS, Garmin, and Suunto offer formats such as FIT, GPX, and TCX.
 At this point in time be sure to export FIT files, but DO NOT export GPX files.
 FIT files will include the Doppler-derived speeds, whereas GPX files rarely include the Doppler-derived speeds (e.g. COROS and Garmin).
 2. Ensure you review your sessions using an application that uses the Doppler-derived speeds.
 There are plenty of applications that ignore the Doppler-derived speeds and calculate speeds from the positional data.
 It should be clear from this article that Strava is one such application, and therefore has a tendency to report maximum speeds that are completely bogus.
-One of the easiest ways to properly analyse your watersports sessions is by uploading to [gps-speedsurfing.com](https://www.gps-speedsurfing.com/), [gps-foilsurfing.com](https://www.gps-foilsurfing.com/), [gps-kitesurfing.com](https://www.gps-kitesurfing.com/), or [gps-wingfoiling.com](https://www.gps-wingfoiling.com/) but use FIT, not GPX.
+One of the easiest ways to properly analyse your watersports sessions is with an application such as [GPSResults](https://www.gps-speed.com/download_e.html), [GpsarPro](http://gpsactionreplay.free.fr/), [GPS Speedreader](https://ecwindfest.org/GPS/GPSSpeedreader.html) or by uploading to [gps-speedsurfing.com](https://www.gps-speedsurfing.com/), [gps-foilsurfing.com](https://www.gps-foilsurfing.com/), [gps-kitesurfing.com](https://www.gps-kitesurfing.com/), or [gps-wingfoiling.com](https://www.gps-wingfoiling.com/) but use FIT, not GPX.